app-sre/qontract-server/SCHEMA.md

 `fields`: This is a list of all fields associated with a type.
 The fields themselves adhere to specific [json-schema](https://github.com/app-sre/qontract-schemas/blob/main/schemas/app-interface/graphql-schemas-1.yml) that we will explore later in this document.

-`datafile`: This attribute does not seem to be in used currently.
+`datafile`: This is necessary for [App Interface change type](https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/docs/app-sre/change-types.md).

 `isInterface`: This attribute indicates whether a given type is a GraphQL interface or not.
 Absence of this field indicate the type assigned is ObjectTypeDefinition.